Zn Number Of Electrons In Ion

 • Copper(II) Ion (Cu²⁺): Number of Electrons = 27

 Notice that Cu⁺ has the same number of electrons as Zn²⁺ (28 electrons).
-However, the electron configurations are different.
 Cu⁺ has an electron configuration of [Ar] 3d¹⁰, while Zn²⁺ also has an electron configuration of [Ar] 3d¹⁰.
+On the flip side, the electron configurations are different.
 The filled d orbital is the key to the stability of both ions.

 Another example is iron (Fe), which can form Fe²⁺ and Fe³⁺ ions.